netuno-org/doc/docs/academy/website/create.md

 </ConfigProvider>
 ```

-## Automatically start your ReactJS application with Netuno
+## Automatically start your React application with Netuno

-Netuno allows you to start your ReactJS application together with the Netuno application server process.
+Netuno allows you to start your React application together with the Netuno application server process.

-> All the ReactJS application compilation messages will be integrated into the same terminal as the Netuno application.
+> All the React application compilation messages will be integrated into the same terminal as the Netuno application.

 To do this, simply add the following to the Netuno application's `commands` configuration in `📂 config/_development.json`: